-The Department of Fisheries, Manipur has been implementing in 8(eight) FFDAs the Scheme "Development of Inland Fisheries and Aquaculture' for construction of new Ponds/ Tanks; reclamation of Ponds/ Tanks and input cost of Fresh water Fish culture.
+The Department of Fisheries, Manipur has been implementing the Scheme "Development of Inland Fisheries and Aquaculture' for construction of new Ponds/ Tanks; reclamation of Ponds/ Tanks and input cost of Fresh water Fish culture.
+375 ha of water area has been brought under Fish culture activities through 32,035 nos. of Fish Farmer.